 The purpose: the app suggests a list of outfits that best fit the user based on the weather and the chosen occasion.

 The steps: From the main screen, users click on “Outfit of the Day”.
 The app will display a list of suggested outfits based on the current weather and the occasion set to “Casual”.
 There are five options for Occasion – “Formal”, “Semi_Formal”, “Casual”, “Day_Out”, “Night_Out” and users can choose the Occasion best fit their situation.
 There are arrows to switch to another Top or Bottom.
 There are double-arrows to let the user traverse through the list of suggested outfits.
-Once the users decide to choose a particular outfit, they can click on the “WEAR” button at the bottom and they will be navigated to the “My Outfit History” page.
+Once the users decide to choose a particular outfit, they can click on the “WEAR” button at the bottom and they will be navigated to the “My Outfit History” screen.
 There is also a rank to inform the users how far they are from the first suggestion.

 2.3.6 View outfit history